 Each week looks different at Middle School Youth group as we study a new Bible story each month.
 We unpack the story, get to know the characters, watch movies, do crafts, play games, make food, and grow in our understanding of scripture while getting to know each other better.

 Messiah Middle School Youth Group (grades 6-8) meets on Wednesday nights during the school year at 6:30 pm either on Zoom or in-person.

 Faith + Life is a weird intersection in high school.
 We gather each week to study the stories of Jesus, his disciples, and God’s people.
 Understanding how their stories affect your life might help make sense of things.
 We do large group games, discussion, and meet in small groups – always striving to better understand God and each other.

-Messiah High School Youth Group (grades 9-12) meets on Wednesday nights at 7 pm in the Youth Room (Lower Level, Room 140).
+Messiah High School Youth Group (grades 9-12) meets on Wednesday nights during the school year at 7:30 pm either on Zoom or in-person.

 Confirmation allows youth an opportunity to take a closer look at the inner workings of Christianity and the United Methodist Church.
 We study the Bible, the life of Jesus, what it means to be a disciple, the early church, and basic tenants of the United Methodist Church.
 We learn about other world religions, and grapple with some tough questions.
 We approach this through experiential activities, class meetings, discussions with mentors, church visits, service projects, and retreats.

-Messiah Confirmation meets the first and second Sunday of each month from 9:30-10:30 am, with additional activities throughout the year.
+Messiah Confirmation meets the first and second Sunday of each month at 11 am on Zoom, with additional activities throughout the year.